When good Americans die, they go to Paris.Oscar Wilde

-Making your way out it will be quite apparent that Uber cars are NOWHERE to be found.
+Making your way out, it will be quite apparent that Uber cars are NOWHERE to be found.
 Instead, I see the taxi drivers vying for my euros.
 Walking up and down the terminal, taxis are being swooped up by irritable travelers.
-I can’t find the train station either, so I finally relinquish my luggage to a fast-talking man from Morocco.
+I can’t find the train station, so I finally relinquish my luggage to a fast-talking man from Morocco.

 Dying to Get to My Flat, Literally

-Leaving CDG felt like, what I assume a pinball would feel like, being knocked around without any sense of control of your path.
-I sat quietly in the back seat enjoying the traffic jam.
+Leaving CDG felt like what I assume a pinball would feel like, being knocked around without any sense of control of your path.
+I sat quietly in the back seat, enjoying the traffic jam.
 The small talk between the taxi driver and I was short and in spurts.
-He looked like he was already aggravated by the traffic and I didn’t want to disturb his train of thought.
+He looked like the traffic already aggravated him, and I didn’t want to disturb his train of thought.
 The fun part of the trip started when we were trying to merge onto the Périphérique.
-The Périphérique is the outer ‘ring,’ which could be called an expressway if it actually moved.
-Rush hour traffic in ANY city no matter how pretty it is, IS a pain in the ass, and I wasn’t the one driving!
+The Périphérique is the outer ‘ring,’ which could be called an expressway if it moved.
+No matter how pretty it is, rush hour traffic in ANY city is a pain in the ass, and I wasn’t the one driving!
 I sensed the driver’s desperation.
 He somehow managed to cross two lanes of traffic without hitting anything.
-Who cares if he’s blocking the lanes.
+Who cares if he’s blocking the lanes?
 Nobody was going anywhere anyway.
-I start to believe that this man was the inspiration behind the game Crazy Taxi.
+I believe this man was the inspiration behind the game Crazy Taxi.